 Reach out to A3logics, which have a team of EDI consultants to guide you through the process

 What are the two formats of EDI?

-ANSI X12 is widely used in healthcare, retail, transportation, and logistics industries to streamline communication and improve data accuracy.
-ANSI X12 defines specific segments, data elements, and codes to represent data in electronic documents.
-It is used to exchange various business documents, including purchase orders, invoices, shipping notices, and healthcare claims.
-The standard has been used since the late 1970s and is continually updated to accommodate changes in business practices and technology.
+ANSI X12 is of wide use in healthcare, retail, transportation, and logistics industries to streamline communication and improve data accuracy.
+It defines specific segments, data elements, and codes to represent data in electronic documents.
+The late 1970s saw the evolution of the standard, and since then, continuous updations have been made.

 What is the ANSI X12 format?

 ANSI X12 is a standard format for electronic data interchange (EDI) between businesses based in North America.
-It defines a specific syntax and structure for electronic documents that can be exchanged between trading partners, such as purchase orders, invoices, and shipping notices.
+It defines a specific syntax and structure for electronic documents that trading partner exchanges.
+The documents includes: purchase orders, invoices, and shipping notices.
 The X12 format uses a hierarchical structure and defines specific segments, data elements, and codes to represent data in electronic documents.
-It is widely used in retail, healthcare, transportation, and logistics industries.
+It is of wide use for retail, healthcare, transportation, and logistics industries.

 What is the EDIFACT format in EDI?

-EDIFACT, or Electronic Data Interchange for Administration, Commerce and Transport, is a global EDI standard developed by the United Nations.
+EDIFACT, or Electronic Data Interchange for Administration, Commerce and Transport, is a global EDI standard by the United Nations.
 It is a message-oriented standard that allows for the exchange of electronic documents between trading partners worldwide.
 EDIFACT uses a hierarchical structure and defines specific segments, data elements, and codes to represent data in electronic documents.
-It is widely adopted in Europe, Asia, and other parts of the world for various business processes such as ordering, invoicing, and shipping.
+Europe, Asia, and other parts of the world widely use it for various business processes like ordering, invoicing, and shipping.
 EDI Service Providers often support the EDIFACT format as part of their EDI services.